 If you have been accused of On-line Solicitation of a Minor for Sexual Purposes, get on-line solicitation of a minor defense representation now by contacting David Finn for an appointment to evaluate your situation.
-Your first meeting to discuss your options is free.

 Often, persons are prosecuted pursuant to these laws when a person arranges to meet the minor to engage in sexual activity.
 However, the person making the on-line communication may be prosecuted even if he does not follow through with contact with the minor, but rather merely communicates in a sexually explicit manner.
 Also, persons can be prosecuted here if they forward sexually explicit material to the minor.

 Depending upon the nature of the communication, and the age of the child/decoy, the case can be a state jail felony (180 days-2 years in state jail), all the way up to a second-degree felony (2-20 years in prison).

 Both the United States Code (federal criminal laws) and the Texas Penal Code (state criminal laws) contain laws against on-line solicitation of minors for a sexual purpose.
 Below is the law in state courts in Texas against solicitation of a minor using the Internet (on-line solicitation), as set out in Texas Penal Code Section 33.021:

 (1) “Minor” means:

 (A) an individual who represents himself or herself to be younger than17 years of age; or